domainaware/parsedmarc/docs/index.rst

 .. note::

-   If your system is behind a web proxy, you neeed to configure your system to use that proxy.
+   If your system is behind a web proxy, you need to configure your system to use that proxy.
 To do this, edit ``/etc/environment`` and add your proxy details there, for example: